Simeur99/Flask_Healthcare_Application/README.md

 # Flask Healthcare Application

 ## Project Overview
 This project is a full-stack web application built using Python, Flask, and MongoDB Atlas to collect and analyze healthcare-related survey data for a new product development.
-It includes form handling, database integration, data processing, data visualization and cloud deployment.
+It includes form handling, database integration, data processing, data visualization, and cloud deployment.

 ## Features